-The most important step in beginning enforced chastity is selection of your chastity device.
+(Updated April 2019) The most important step in beginning enforced male chastity is selection of your chastity device.
 There are many choices in construction and style.
-While aesthetics are important, what’s more important is the fit.
+While aesthetics are important, whats more important is the fit.
 There are three important measurements needed to find or have built, the device right for you: flaccid penis length, diameter, and cock ring size.
 Chances are very good that you will not get these right the first time.
 To help you avoid expensive mistakes, we will guide you through the process.
-Warning: the images in this section are very explicit.
-If looking at a penis bothers you, please hit your back button.

 We are going to discuss getting a good fit for a chastity cage.
-These cages can be made from metal bars, solid tubes of metal, silicone, or hard plastic.
-They all have the same basic components: the cock or “A” ring, the cage or tube, and the locking mechanism.
-Many use small padlocks, others have built-in locks, and others use “security screws”.
+These chastity devices can be made from metal bars, solid tubes of metal, silicone, or hard plastic.
+They all have the same basic components: the cock or A ring, the cage or tube, and the locking mechanism.
+Many use small padlocks, others have built-in locks, and others use security screws.
 These are machine screws with encoded heads.
 Only a specially made screwdriver will fit the head.
 Each security screw has a unique design.

+Start with a one and three-quarter inch ring.
+Once on, can you stick a finger between the ring and your penis?
+If it is a tight fit, that may be the right size.
+Its a good start.
+Now, wear the ring for a minimum of three days.
+If you have to remove it because it is too tight, then try a size 1/4-inch larger.
+If it feels loose to you, try one 1/4 smaller.
 Take your time.
 A ring fit is the most problematic.
-You may be anxious to start being chastised, but it won’t last long if you don’t have the right A ring.
+You may be anxious to start being chastised, but it wont last long if you dont have the right A ring.
 After two or three tries you will find the best size.
 Once you do, wear it for a while.
 See how it feels in cold environments, in the shower, as you sleep.
 If you do this trial for a week and you can keep it on 24/7 without discomfort, you have the right size.

 - What most men consider their soft (flaccid) penis is very often the beginning of an erection.
 The reason for this is that the very act of measuring or even studying your penis tends to be exciting.
 Even the least, little bit of arousal will cause you to order a cage that is too long.

 - The penis is incredibly flexible when soft.
 A good part of the time it shrinks down a lot.
-When out for inspection and measurement, even if soft, it is probably 1/2-inch longer than its true smallest flaccid length.
+When out for inspection and measurement, even if soft, it is probably 1/2-inch longer than at its true length.
 This is why many device makers ask you to order a cage shorter than your measurement.
 Mature Metal says to order 1/4-inch shorter than your measured length.
-I suggest making that 1/2-inch shorter than your shortest measurement.
+I suggest making that 1/2-inch less.

-- Some keyholders say they like to see the penis “grow” in the cage.
-This will not happen if the cage is too short.
+- Some keyholders say they like to see the penis grow in the cage.
+This will happen if the cage is too short.
 According to Mature Metal, the cage should always touch your penis: shaft and head.
 There should be no growing room.

 Why is shorter better?

 Another advantage of a shorter cage is that it shows much less under clothing.
-It’s true, that to pee I have to take my balls out too since the cage holds my penis very tight to the scrotum, but with very little practice, standing at a urinal is no problem.
-It’s interesting that even the most experienced caged males miss the importance of proper length.
+Its true, that to pee I have to take my balls out too since the cage holds my penis very tight to the scrotum, but with very little practice, standing at a urinal is no problem.
+Its interesting that even the most experienced caged males miss the importance of proper length.
 Your cage is too long if the head of your penis isn’t pressed firmly against the end at all times.
-It’s not uncomfortable at all.
-It also gives less expansion room for those times you try to get a “chubby”.
-So, after you measure your shortest length, subtract at least 1/2-inch and order the cage that length.
-Don’t feel badly, we are all small when soft.
-My cage is only 1 1/4-inches long.
+Its not uncomfortable at all.
+It also gives less expansion room for those times you try to get a chubby.

 You may not get it right the first time